 On December 10, 2021, Connecticut Community Foundation, Inc. entered into an agreement to provide fiscal sponsorship to Waterbury Promise, Inc., allowing the project to use Connecticut Community Foundation, Inc.'s 501(c)(3) status in accordance with Internal Revenue Service (IRS) regulations governing such arrangements.
 In addition to its 501(c)(3) status, Connecticut Community Foundation, Inc. provides certain oversight and recordkeeping services.

-The project's activity generated net income of \$124,999 as of December 31, 2021.
+The project's activity generated net income of \$2,090,922 and \$124,999 as of December 31, 2022 and December 31, 2021, respectively.